-The Mystery of the “Resurrection of a Dead Man”
+The Mystery of the Resurrection of the Dead

-As people who believe in the Lord all know, the “resurrection of a dead man” refers to the time whenreturns.
-This is also a situation we as Christians are looking forward to seeing.
-Now, just how can a “dead man” be resurrected?
-Many people would think of chapter 37, verses 5–6 in the Book of Ezekiel: “Thus said the Lord Jehovah to these bones; Behold, I will cause breath to enter into you, and you shall live: And I will lay sinews on you, and will bring up flesh on you, and cover you with skin, and put breath in you, and you shall live; and you shall know that I am Jehovah.”
-In the of John chapter 6, verse 39, Jesus said: “And this is the Father’s will which has sent me, that of all which he has given me I should lose nothing, but should raise it up again at the last day.”
-In chapter 15, verses 52–53 in the Book of 1 Corinthians, they read: “In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
+As people who believe in the Lord all know, the resurrection of the dead refers to something that will happen when Jesus returns.
+This is also something that we as Christians are looking forward to seeing.
+Now, just how can “the dead” be resurrected?
+Many people will think of chapter 37, verses 5–6 in the Book of Ezekiel: “Thus said the Lord Jehovah to these bones; Behold, I will cause breath to enter into you, and you shall live: And I will lay sinews on you, and will bring up flesh on you, and cover you with skin, and put breath in you, and you shall live; and you shall know that I am Jehovah.”
+In the Gospel of John, chapter 6, verse 39, Jesus said: “And this is the Father’s will which has sent Me, that of all which He has given Me I should lose nothing, but should raise it up again at the last day.”
+In chapter 15, verses 52–53 in the Book of 1 Corinthians, it reads: “In a moment, in the twinkling of an eye, at the last trump: for the trumpet shall sound, and the dead shall be raised incorruptible, and we shall be changed.
 For this corruptible must put on incorruption, and this mortal must put on immortality.”
-Furthermore, if people read the literal meaning of , they will believe: In , when the Lord is about to descend, there will be many great and miraculous things that will occur.
-With His almightiness, He will resurrect the bodies of the saints that have been sleeping for generations.
-He will raise them up from their graves, from underneath the earth or underneath the sea.
-The thousands of skeletons that have already rotted beneath the ground or under the sea will instantly be given new life.
-The rot will magically disappear and they will enter into the glory.
-How spectacular this scene would be! … These are also our perspectives and imaginings about the “resurrection of a dead man.”
+Furthermore, if people go by the literal meaning of these verses, they will believe that, in the last days, when the Lord comes, He will perform many great and miraculous things.
+With His almightiness, He will resurrect the bodies of the saints that have been sleeping for generations in the Lord.
+He will raise them up from their graves, from underneath the earth or from underneath the sea.
+At that time, the millions of skeletons that have already rotted beneath the ground or that have long been lost under the sea will instantly be given new life, they will become immortal and enter into glory.
+How spectacular this scene will be!
+These are also our perspectives and imaginings about the resurrection of the dead.
 Just how will this prophecy be fulfilled?
-Is it really going to be as miraculous as we imagine it is going to be?
-Will the Lord accomplish this matter in accordance with our imaginations?
+Is it really going to be as supernatural as we imagine?
+Will the Lord accomplish the resurrection of the dead in accordance with our imaginations?

-Now, just what does “resurrection of a dead man” refer to?
-What do “dead man” and “living man” refer to?
+Now, just what does resurrection of the dead refer to?
+What do “dead person” and “living person” refer to?
 For thousands of years, not a single person has been able to clearly answer this question.
-Only God is able to open up these mysteries.
-Now, God has already returned in the form of the incarnate.
-He has expressed millions of words and uncovered all the mysteries that are within the Bible.
+Only God is able to unveil these mysteries.
+Now, the Lord has already returned in the form of the incarnate.
+He has expressed millions of words and has uncovered all the mysteries that are within the Bible.
 Let’s all take a look together at the words of Almighty God.
-Almighty God says: “God created man, after which man was corrupted by Satan, and this corruption has made people into dead bodies—and thus, after you have changed, you will be different from these dead bodies.
+Almighty God says: “God created man, after which man was corrupted by Satan, and this corruption has made people into ‘dead bodies’—and thus, after you have changed, you will be different from these dead bodies.
 It is the words of God that give life to people’s spirits and cause them to be reborn, and when people’s spirits are reborn they will have come alive.
 Mention of the ‘dead’ refers to corpses that have no spirit, to people in whom their spirit has died.
 When people’s spirits are given life, they come alive.
 The saints that were spoken of before refer to people who have come alive, those who were under Satan’s influence but defeated Satan. … Originally the man made by God was alive, but because of Satan’s corruption man lives amid death, and lives under the influence of Satan, and so these people have become the dead who are without a spirit, they have become enemies who oppose God, they have become the tools of Satan, and they have become the captives of Satan. … The dead are those who have no spirit, those who are numb in the extreme, and who oppose God.
 Moreover, they are those who do not know God.
 These people have not the slightest intention of obeying God, they only rebel against Him and oppose Him, and have not the slightest loyalty.
 The living are those whose spirits have been reborn, who know to obey God, and who are loyal to God.
 They are possessed of the truth, and of testimony, and only these people are pleasing to God in His house.
 God saves those who can come alive, who can see God’s salvation, who can be loyal to God, and willing to seek God.
 He saves those who ’s incarnation, and believe in His appearance” (“Have You Come Alive?” in The Word Appears in the Flesh).